nocomplexity/FreeAndOpenMachineLearning/whyossml.rst

 Free and Open machine learning is comparable with open source software (FOSS - Free and Open Source Software).
 But openness for machine learning requires more than open source software alone.
 So we advocate for using Free and Open machine learning.

 The term open source software (OSS) means FOSS in this publication.
-So freedom is important.
+Freedom is important for free and open machine learning.
 'Open source software' is sometimes also called “Free software”, “libre software”, “Free/open source software (FOSS or F/OSS)”, and “Free/Libre/Open Source Software (FLOSS)”.
 But the term “Free software” has been sometimes misinterpreted as meaning “no cost”, which is not the intended meaning.
 It is all about Freedom, so a better term would have been to call it Freedom Software.
 So 'Free' open source software (FOSS) refers to freedom, not price.
+This also applies for Free and Open Machine Learning.
+Free refers to freedom.

-The Freedom part makes a great difference in making sure machine learning technology and all related aspects involved preserver freedom in a sustainable way.
+The Freedom part makes a key difference in making sure machine learning technology and all related aspects, secure freedom in a sustainable way.

-FOSS machine learning is crucial for all.
+FOSS machine learning is crucial for everyone.
 In our view machine learning technology must be inclusive for all.
 This means that besides using FOSS machine learning frameworks like Tensorflow all aspects must be open and transparent.
-This to achieve that machine learning becomes a real open and inclusive technology that can be used for the advantage of everyone.
+In this way machine learning becomes a real open and inclusive technology that can be used for the advantage of everyone.
 And everyone should be able to experiment, play and create new machine learning application.
-Without without major obstacles in terms of cost for technology usage or hardware required.
+Without major obstacles in terms of cost for technology usage or hardware required.

-Free and Open machine learning means that everyone must be able to develop, test and play and deploy machine learning based solutions.
-So inclusive for all.
+Free and Open machine learning means that everyone must be able to develop, test, play and deploy machine learning based solutions.
 Large investments should not be needed for using and applying machine learning.
-So not only companies or people who can afford the enormous investments needed in specialized GPU hardware should benefit of machine learning technology, but everyone should be able to create meaningful applications to create a better world.
+So not only companies or people who can afford the enormous investments needed in specialized GPU hardware benefit of machine learning technology, but everyone can benefit.
+In this way everyone is able to create meaningful applications to create a better world.
+Without making enormous investments upfront.

-FOSS machine learning is involves more than FOSS software.
+FOSS machine learning involves more than FOSS software.
 The following aspects are needed for real Free and Open Machine Learning:

 - FOSS Machine learning software (Free and Open Source software)
 - Open Data